RAS-University/robotic-courses/docs/MPC.md

 **Video transcript :**

 Now that we have set up the optimization problem for the Linear Quadratic Regulator (LQR), we want to solve it.
-We want to find a control law $u(t)$ which will make the whole system optimital.
+We want to find a control law $u(t)$ which will make the whole system optimal.

 <div class="formula-window">
   <strong>Recall the optimization problem:</strong>